Help requested for Shotwell Building Set Up.

 If you would like to help please contact Tanya: email@example.com, 973-948-3040 Option 5, or sign up online at 4-H Ambassador/Information table sign up

 4-H Volunteer Opportunities at NJSF/SCF&HS

-Reminder for those displaying in the Shotwell Building, if you are not participating/volunteering to the fair (by displaying and animal, working with Teen Council, etc) you must volunteer in one of the ways listed below or forfeit this year’s premiums and possible opportunity for a full-week fair pass next year.
+Reminder for those displaying in the Shotwell Building, if you are not participating/volunteering at the fair (by displaying an animal, working with Teen Council, etc) you must volunteer in one of the ways listed below or forfeit this year’s premiums and possible opportunity for a full-week fair pass next year.

 4-H AMBASSADOR/INFORMATION TABLE REPRESENTATIVE